Where to Live in the Dallas-Fort Worth Metropolitan Area (2025 Guide)

 How the Dallas Metro is Structured: The Main Subregions of DFW

 Each area of the Metroplex has its own flavor, mix of people, and set of trade-offs.
-Below is a breakdown by major subregions, with a mix of vibe, cities, housing, lifestyle fit, and commuting realities.
+The guide below is a breakdown by major subregions, with a mix of vibe, cities, housing, lifestyle fit, and commuting realities.

 The Vibe: These are the power suburbs—family-friendly, new construction, good schools, and booming with corporate campuses.
 Plano and Frisco are economic engines in their own right, home to HQs like Toyota, Liberty Mutual, and the Dallas Cowboys’ Star complex.